spotadev/next-id-twitter-wallet/README.md

 # Instructions

-NOTE:  15/01/2024 Have not tested the code yet - please WAIT until I delete this message.
+NOTE:  17/01/2024 This code works and is considered complete.

 I created this example as was having problems with the next.id API complaining that my signature was incorrect.
 Therefore I took the code out of another react project and created this isolated